maurinl26/Arome2FVM/README.md

 # Arome2FVM

 Conversion tool from AROME state variables to FVM ones.
 Among transformations, mass based coordinate is translated to height based terrain following coordinate, vertical wind is computed from vertical divergence, and exner pressure and potential temperature are computed.

+## Installation

-## EpyGram for file conversion
+## EpyGram for raw Arome file .fa to .nc

 Conversion from .fa file to .nc file is performed with EPyGram software : https://github.com/UMR-CNRM/EPyGrAM